How Do UV Lights for HVAC Systems Work?

-When you hear the phrase ultraviolet light, you probably imagine getting sunburned after a few hours spent relaxing at the pool.
-And yet, UV light is also a tool for improving indoor air quality.
-Sunscreen defends against UVA and UVB rays, but UVC is the form of light applied in air purification.
-If you suffer from allergies or asthma or want to reduce the distribution of illnesses throughout your home, a UV light installed in your HVAC system could be the air quality solution you’ve been looking for!
+When you think of ultraviolet light, you might picture getting sunburned after spending a day at the pool.
+However, UV light is also something you can use for increasing indoor air quality.
+Sunscreen defends against UVA and UVB rays, but UVC is the kind of light applied in air purification.
+If you suffer from allergies or asthma or hope to limit the dispersal of illnesses throughout your home, a UV light installed in your HVAC system could be the air quality solution you’ve been searching for!

 How Effective Are UV Lights?

-Provided they are installed like they're supposed to and use the right wavelength of UV light, germicidal lamps are very effective at improving indoor air quality.
-One study out of Duke University found that UV light deactivated more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
-Another report measured “significantly lower” fungal levels within a commercial property's HVAC system after four months of using a UV light.
+As long as they are installed properly and use the right wavelength of UV light, germicidal lamps are highly effective at enhancing indoor air quality.
+One study out of Duke University revealed that UV light deactivated more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
+Another report measured “significantly lower” fungal levels within a commercial property’s HVAC equipment after four months of using a UV light.

 Benefits of UV Lights

-- Cleaner indoor air: UV light technology helps clean the air nonstop without introducing chemicals into the environment.
-Compared to other air purifiers, ultraviolet lamps don’t generate ozone, a known lung irritant that is harmful to those with asthma, allergies or prolonged lung illnesses.
+• Cleaner indoor air: UV light technology helps clean the air around the clock without introducing chemicals into the environment.
+As opposed to certain air purifiers, ultraviolet lamps don’t create ozone, an infamous lung irritant that is very toxic to people with asthma, allergies or prolonged lung conditions.

-- Lower likelihood of getting sick: Alongside good personal hygiene, germ-killing UV lights can reduce the chance of getting viral and bacterial infections.
+• Decreased chance of getting sick: When combined with good personal hygiene, germ-killing UV products can reduce the risk of contracting viral and bacterial infections.

-- Protection for your HVAC system: Mold, fungi and bacteria can negatively impact your heating and cooling equipment.
-Keep the system working smoothly and efficiently with a quality UV light.
+• Stronger protection for your HVAC system: Mold, fungi and bacteria can gunk up your heating and cooling equipment.
+Keep the system operating smoothly and efficiently with a hard-working UV light.

-- Smaller HVAC maintenance and repair needs: With an inherently cleaner central HVAC system, you enjoy more manageable maintenance requirements and fewer emergency repairs.
-These savings can help offset the cost of running a UV light and replacing the bulb.
+• Reduced HVAC maintenance and repair costs: With an inherently cleaner central HVAC system, you enjoy simpler maintenance requirements and fewer emergency repairs.
+These savings can help offset the cost of utilizing a UV light and replacing the bulb.

 Where Do UV Lights Get Installed?

-If you prefer a coil-sanitizing UV light, it should sit around the AC evaporator coil.
-There, it affects mold and bacteria that accumulate on the damp coil, keeping your system clean and operating smoothly.
+If you select an air-sanitizing UV light, your installation technician will position it inside your ductwork near the HVAC system.
+There, the lamp affects the air before it spreads throughout your home.
+If you prefer a coil-sanitizing UV light, it should sit near the AC evaporator coil.
+There, it affects mold and bacteria that grow on the damp coil, keeping your system clean and operating smoothly.

 Are UV Lights Safe?

-Knowing that UVC rays are dangerous, why should you feel okay with installing a UVC light in your home?
-It’s simple—the light is restricted to the ductwork where you never come in contact with it, so it creates no risk to you and your family.
-When the time comes to clean the lamp or replace the bulb, your HVAC technician will turn off the system for a short time to avoid exposure to the damaging light.
+The sun constantly releases invisible UV radiation.
+As you already know, UVA and UVB rays can burn your skin, so it’s important to use a high SPF sunscreen when spending time outside.
+The sun also gives off UVC rays, the most damaging form of solar radiation capable of killing microorganisms and irritating other living tissue, such as the skin and eyes.
+Fortunately, the atmosphere filters out these rays altogether, so they don’t get through to the earth’s surface.
+With the knowledge that UVC rays are dangerous, why should you feel okay with installing a UVC light in your HVAC system?
+It’s simple—the light is confined to the inside of the ductwork where you can’t come in contact with it, so it creates no risk to you and your family.
+When the time comes to maintain the lamp or change the bulb, your HVAC technician will shut down the system briefly to prevent exposure to the damaging light.

 How Long Do UV Lights Last?

-UV lights are used around the clock and typically last nine to 14 months.
-Yearly HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the best possible time to have these bulbs checked and changed out as needed.
+UV lights are used constantly and usually last nine to 14 months.
+Annual HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the ideal time to have these bulbs checked and replaced as needed.

 Request UV Light Installation

-McKinley Heating Service Experts features a number of air quality solutions, including UV lights for HVAC systems.
-We would be delighted to evaluate your home and your family’s needs to recommend the equipment that will perform best for you.
-Rest easy knowing that all work we produce is backed by a one-year 100% satisfaction guarantee.
+McKinley Heating Service Experts features a range of air quality solutions, including UV lights for HVAC systems.
+We would be glad to analyze your home and your family’s needs to recommend the equipment that are best for you.
+Rest assured that all work we complete is backed by a one-year 100% satisfaction guarantee.
 Get in touch with your local McKinley Heating Service Experts office to schedule UV light installation or request a free home health consultation today.